VanessaTsang888/ModernReactWithRedux2021/S1-lets-dive-in/8-creating-an-React-project/notes-L8.md

 I'm going to learn about jsx so my project is going to be called: jsx so my cmd is: `npx ceate-react-app jsx`
 The installation process will take a couple of mins.
 Once done will see a new folder inside of my current directory.
-Now cd into this new jsx project directory.
+Now cd into this new jsx project directory and install node moduels: `npm i`

 1. Run the cmd: `npm start`
 2. React App will auto open in my browser.